- Evan Duffield launched Dash in 2014 as an improvement on Bitcoin (at that time Dash was known as Darkcoin).

 Benefits for Dash Participants

 There are double benefits for the participants to provide collateral to the Dash network.
 Participants receive rewards in lieu of providing collateral to the Dash network.
 The rewards are paid from the transaction fees that Dash generates from the services it offers to the network.
 Aside from the rewards, participants also get voting rights, allowing them to take part in the governance of Dash.

 A minimum of 1000 DASH tokens is required to become a Dash masternodes owner.
 Masternodes owners ensure that no participants act in a manner that will put the Dash network at risk as they have a stake in it.

 Participants are free to withdraw their tokens any time they want.
 Their collateralized tokens don’t reduce overtime either.
 Dash maintains a two-tier incentivized network, only possible because of masternodes, also offering features such as PrivateSend and InstantSend which were discussed above.

-DASH tokens have seen a huge fall from its 2018 highs.
+DASH tokens have seen a huge fall from their 2018 highs.
 Such a drastic fall has made many question the future of Dash.

 Many Dash proponents swear by the privacy feature of Dash, but the truth is that Dash is not among the top-most privacy coins, currently led by Monero.
 The road ahead is going to be quite challenging for Dash and it will be interesting to see if it can tackle the challenges that it will face in near future and remain relevant in this fast-paced industry.